This article has been updated as of June 2020.

 IaaS or PaaS?
 Which Is Right for My Business?

-Whether cost savings, performance or security is your chief concern, the Azure Data Platform covers a wide range of functionalities with Azure SQL Database and SQL Server on Azure VMs.
+Whether cost savings, performance or security is your chief concern, the Azure Data Platform covers a wide range of functionalities with Azure SQL Database, Azure SQL Managed Instance and SQL Server on Azure VMs.

 SQL Server on an Azure VM is a fully-featured relational database management system (RDBMS).
 It allows you to run SQL Server installed on Windows Server VMs running on the Azure cloud.
 IaaS means you’re able to run applications on a “hybrid cloud” combining cloud-based and on-premises servers.